 Designing a Workshop: Electricity, Ventilation, and Tool Storage

-Infrastructure Foundations
+Infrastructure Basics

 A workshop is more than four walls; it is a complex machine where electricity, air quality, and spatial logic must synchronize.
 In a professional setting, the layout determines the workflow, while the utilities determine the capacity for growth.
 A common baseline for a medium-duty shop is a 100-amp sub-panel, providing enough headroom for a 220V table saw and a 1.5 HP dust collector to run simultaneously without tripping breakers.